yanfonseca/mytutorials/README.md

     -l => Print only the name of files that contain matches but not the matches.
     -n => Print line numbers.
     -v => Only the lines that don't match.
-    - grep -v word path/filename.csv - Print line that don't match
+    - grep -v word path/filename.csv - Print line that don't match.
     - grep -n -v word path/filename.csv - Print line that don't match and the number of the line.
     - grep i word path/filename1.csv path/filename2.csv - Print the count of matching lines.

-* mkdir - Create a directory
+* mkdir - Create a directory.
      - mkdir name

 * wc: *word count* - Count number of characters, words and line in a file and uses -c, -w and -l.